stevenwatterson/GA/README.md

 # Genetic Algorithm for Octave
-An implementation of the Genetic Algorithm for GNU Octave that supports parallelisation and bounds.
+An expansion of the Genetic Algorithm package for GNU Octave that supports parallelisation and bounds.
 ---
 This is a fork of the GNU Octave GA package for genetic algorithms, found at https://octave.sourceforge.io/ga/